 Free Things to Do in Paris, France

-- Eiffel Tower - No visit to Paris is complete without taking a stroll through the Champ de Mars and checking out La Tour Eiffel.
+No visit to Paris is complete without taking a stroll through the Champ de Mars and checking out La Tour Eiffel.
 The Champ de Mars is a huge sixty acre park full of gardens and trees.
-The park stretches from the Ecole Militaire, a military academy that Napoleon Bonaparte once attended, to the Seine River.
-Standing at the end of the park by the Seine, is the Eiffel Tower.
+The park stretches from the Ecole Militaire, a military academy that Napoleon Bonaparte once attended, to the Eiffel Tower and Seine River.
 Built for the 1889 World's Fair, standing 1,063 feet tall, the tower is the tallest building in Paris.
-There is a fee to go up in the tower, €3-11.50 depending on the level you want to go to, but walking around the base of the tower and enjoying the park is free.
+There is a fee to ascend the Eiffel Tower, €3-26 depending on the level, but walking around the base of the iconic structure and enjoying the park is free.

 -When you're done at the cathedral, cross the bridge over the Seine and browse the book stores and shops along the river.

-- Arc de Triomphe - A huge monument honoring the French who fought in the French Revolution and the Napoleonic Wars.
+The Arc de Triomphe is huge monument honoring the French who fought in the French Revolution and the Napoleonic Wars.
 It was commissioned in 1806 by Napoleon after his victory at Austerlitz.
 The names of French generals and victories are inscribed in it.
 It's 164 feet tall and 148 feet wide.
 284 stairs lead to the top of the Arc de Triomphe where you can take in great views of the city.
-The outside is free and the inside is free for kids, but €8 for adults.
+Getting close and viewing the outside is free.
+The inside is free for kids and €12 for adults.

-- Take a walk through the Tuileries Gardens
+Take a walk through the Tuileries Gardens

 The Louvre is free on Bastille Day.
-Other times, the Louvre is €8.50 for adults and a couple Euros for kids, but well worth it.
+Other times, the Louvre is €15.00 for adults and a couple Euros for kids, but well worth it.
 You can spend a whole day at the Louvre and not see everything.